GgoSoft/BitStorage/README.md

 bitStorage.Write(true);
 // write the first individual byte test data bitStorage.Write(individualByte1);
-// write the test array data
+// write the test array data, but only write 8 bits per element bitStorage.Write(testString, elementBitsToWrite: 8); // default would be 16 bits for char data bitStorage.Write(bytes); // default is 8 bits for byte types
-bitStorage.Write(bytes);
-// write the second individual byte bitStorage.Write(individualByte2, individualByte2Size);
+// write the second individual byte with only 5 bits bitStorage.Write(individualByte2, individualByte2Size);

 // read the test boolean data